fieldtrip/website/workshop/paris2019/handson_sourceanalysis.md

 ---
-title: Localizing sources of neural sources using beamformer techniques
+title: Reconstructing source activity using beamformers
 tags: [paris2019, meg, sourceanalysis, beamformer, mmfaces]
 ---

-# Localizing sources of neural activity using beamformer techniques
+# Reconstructing source activity using beamformers

 {% include markup/info %}
 This tutorial was written specifically for the [PracticalMEEG workshop in Paris](/workshop/paris2019) in December 2019.